 In order to be eligible, you must meet all of the following criteria:

-- You hold an independent research post.
+- You hold an independent research post (please see the terms & conditions document for full details).

 - You must not be currently holding another active Research Fund grant.